Tuesday, November 26, 2024

 Bear in mind that in the middle of the 1950s there weren't the kind of superhighways we all complain about today.
 When a delivery had to be made the driver had to bull through Detroit and then through every wide spot in the road once past the city limits.
 Have I ever mentioned that me Grandpa Joe's welders went all over Michigan and Ohio?
 That meant some very early starts when a unit had to be in Muskegon or Bay City Michigan, let alone Ashtabula, Ohio.
 And me Pops job was to be up early to hitch up welders (if they be gas drives, that is, driven by attached gasoline engines) or load electric drives (electricity powered welders) onto stake trucks in readiness for the drivers.
 Then he had to make sure the drivers got out on time.
 It meant a lot of 4 AM wake ups for Pops.
 But he did it, and he became a good man for it.

 So there was this one driver, I'll call him Cloyce just to give him a name, who worked for Joe back then.
 As was his custom, me Pops always had hot coffee ready for the drivers, to help wake them in the wee hours.
 Several times in a row, when Cloyce would sleepily arrive for an early morning run, he would gratefully enough take a cup from Pops.
-And every time he would ask me Pops, every single time, "You don't have a roll to go with this?"
+And every time he would ask me Pops, every single time, mind you, "You don't have a roll to go with this do ya?"
 Pops would apologize as he said no.

 After this happening frequently, Pops got ahead of the game.
-One evening before a morning run he knew Cloyce had, he went to the corner store and bought a package of sweet rolls.
+One evening before an early morning delivery he knew Cloyce had, he went to the corner store and bought a package of sweet rolls.

-Along about 4:30 the following morning Pops got up and hitched a gas drive to a vehicle in anticipation of a delivery to Midland, Michigan.
+Along about 4:30 the following morning Pops got up and hitched a gas drive to a vehicle in anticipation of a delivery to Midland, Michigan, a good three and half hours from Detroit at the time.
 Cloyce soon appeared at the Old Barn and availed himself of the coffee Dad had at the ready.
 He and Pops chit chatted for a few minutes as they each sipped at their hot drinks, the previously opened package of rolls between them on a desk.

 You know where this is going, right?